Jelka Ređep

-Jelka Ređep (née Petrović) (Serbian: Јелка Ређеп; 27 April 1936 – 18 December 2014) was a Serbian literary historian and professor known for her influential research on medieval Serbian literature and oral tradition.
-A longtime faculty member at the University of Novi Sad, she specialised in the Kosovo legend and the interplay between written and folk narratives.
-Her research uncovered numerous manuscript variants and reshaped scholarly understanding of Serbian medieval narratives.
-Ređep's work remains influential in the study of literary myth-making and cultural memory in the Balkans.
+Jelka Ređep (née Petrović) (Serbian: Јелка Ређеп; 27 April 1936 – 18 December 2014) was a Serbian literary historian and professor specialising in medieval Serbian literature and oral tradition.
+A longtime faculty member at the University of Novi Sad, her research focused in particular on the Kosovo legend and the relationship between written and oral traditions.

 Early life and education

 Jelka Petrović was born in Novi Sad, Kingdom of Yugoslavia on 27 April 1936.
 She completed her primary and secondary education in her hometown.
 She graduated from the Faculty of Philosophy at the University of Novi Sad in 1959, majoring in Yugoslav literature and languages.
 She earned her master's degree with a thesis titled The Motif of the Birth of Sibinjanin Janko in Old and Folk Literature and later obtained her doctorate with the dissertation The Story of the Kosovo Battle.

 Academic career

 The Faculty of Philosophy in Novi Sad.

-In 1963, Ređep began her academic career as an assistant professor at the Faculty of Philosophy in Novi Sad, focusing on Medieval literature and Folk Literature.
+In 1963, Ređep began her academic career as an assistant professor at the Faculty of Philosophy in Novi Sad where she taught Medieval literature and Folk Literature.
 She worked under the mentorship of Đorđe Sp.
-Radojčić and Vladan Nedić, both prominent scholars in the field.
-She was promoted to associate professor in 1979 and became a full professor in 1988.
-During her tenure, she served as the head of the Department of Serbian Literature and coordinated postgraduate studies.
-She was also a full professor at the Faculty of Philosophy in Niš.
+Radojčić and Vladan Nedić.
+She was promoted to associate professor in 1979 and to full professor in 1988.
+During her tenure, she served as head of the Department of Serbian Literature and coordinated postgraduate studies.
+She also held a professorship at the Faculty of Philosophy in Niš.

-Ređep participated in numerous international conferences, presenting her research in Belgrade, Sarajevo, Zagreb, Kyiv, Jerusalem, and Leeds, among other locations.
+Ređep presented papers at international conferences in Belgrade, Sarajevo, Zagreb, Kyiv, Jerusalem, and Leeds, among other locations.
 She was a visiting professor at universities in Berlin, Halle, and Regensburg.